a-r-m-i-n/fluid_page_cache/Documentation/Concept/Index.rst

 - prevent manipulating GET parameters (utilized by typoLink() method in ``\TYPO3\CMS\Frontend\ContentObject\ContentObjectRenderer``)
 - identifying cache for current requested page

-Here you can find the full truth about how cHash is calculated: `CacheHashCalculator`_
+Here you can find how cHash is calculated: `CacheHashCalculator`_

 .. _CacheHashCalculator: https://github.com/TYPO3/TYPO3.CMS/blob/master/typo3/sysext/frontend/Classes/Page/CacheHashCalculator.php

-Basically the calculation works like that:
+**Basically the calculation works like that:**

-1. Take all GET parameters
+1. Collect all GET parameters
-2. Add the configured encryptionKey (as salt)
+2. Add the configured "encryptionKey" (as salt)
 3. Sort all values alphabetically by key
-4. Remove parameters to be excluded from chash (global TYPO3 configuration)
+4. Remove parameters to be excluded from cHash (global TYPO3 configuration)
 5. Create final md5 hash from serialized parameters array

 This cHash is used as identifier.
 Each **page variation** get's its own identifier.